 Noel Kempff Mercado National Park is one of the largest, most intact parks in the Amazon Basin and is the site of a rich mosaic of habitat type.
 The park boasts an evolutionary history dating back over a billion years to the Precambrian period.

-Noel Kempff Mercado National Park is one of the largest (1,523,000 ha or 3,700,000 acres), most intact parks in the Amazon Basin and is located at a transition zone on the southern fringe of the vast Amazonian drainage.
+It is one of the largest (1,523,000 ha or 3,700,000 acres) and most pristine parks in the Amazon Basin.
+It is situated at a transition zone, where the rain forest meets dry Chiquitano forests, on the southern fringe of the vast drainage basin.

 The cerrado habitats found on the Huanchaca Meseta have been isolated for millions of years providing an ideal living laboratory for the study of the evolution of these ecosystems.